sebnitu/vrembem/packages/popover/README.md

 </div>
 ```

-If the data attributes are valueless, the popover trigger will try to find it's associated popover by inspecting it's sibling element.
-If you're not able to place the popover directly following the trigger, you should give them both a shared unique ID to link them together.
-The popover can then be placed anywhere in the DOM, but is still recommended to be as closely after the trigger as possible for keyboard accessibility.
+If the data attributes are valueless, the popover trigger will try to find it's associated popover by inspecting the next sibling element.
+If the popover can't be placed as a direct sibling of the trigger, you should give them both a shared unique ID to link them together.
+The popover can then be placed anywhere in the DOM, but it is still recommended to be as closely after the trigger as possible for keyboard focus tabbing accessibility.

 ```html
 <button data-popover-trigger="unique-id">...</button>